 Some of us are either naturally laid-back or have such intensive lifestyles that we don’t have much energy to do anything by the end of the day.
 We just want to curl up on the couch with snacks and a good book, game, or show and enjoy it with a peaceful companion.

-If that sounds like you, you’ll appreciate the calmer dog breeds who don’t need extensive daily exercise to stay happy and healthy.
+If that sounds like you, you’ll appreciate the naturally calm dog breeds that don’t need extensive daily exercise to stay happy and healthy.
+It is important to note that even if these dogs are much more laid back, they still require some exercise throughout the day to keep them healthy.

 Depending on your space and preferences, you can pick from several small, medium, and large-sized dogs that will fill your home with love.